Anti-Inflammatory Diet Plan →

 Jump to Recipe

-Superfood Instant Pot Oatmeal is made with fresh fruit, veggies, whole grain rolled oats, and more for a nutrient-rich, gluten free breakfast.
+Superfood Instant Pot Oatmeal is made with fresh fruit, veggies, whole grain rolled oats, and more for a nutrient-rich, gluten-free breakfast.
 Quick to make, it can be served warm, or stored in the fridge for meal prep overnight oats!
 Stovetop and Slow Cooker Options, too.

-superfood instant pot oatmeal served in a white bowl topped with fresh blueberries and served with a spoon
+superfood instant pot oatmeal served in a white bowl topped with fresh blueberries and served with a spoon this for later

-Why Make Instant Pot Oatmeal
+• How to Make Instant Pot Oatmeal

-• Gluten free, dairy free, and customizable to fit your needs
+• Gluten-free, dairy-free, and customizable to fit your needs

 • Great for feeding a big family or hungry crew